renzodamgo/CHiME9-ECHI/docs/training.md

 python run_train.py
 ```

-If you have a custom model `your_enhancement_system`, you should store the
+If you have a custom model, `your_enhancement_system`, you should store the
 `torch.nn.Module` file in `src/shared/your_enhancement_system.py` and the
 config in `config/train/your_enhancement_system.yaml`, using the default
 `model.yaml` as a guide.